 Stem cell therapy harnesses the body’s natural healing capabilities to expedite the healing process.
 At the Lung Institute, the stem cell procedure is a three day outpatient treatment, where stem cells are extracted from a person’s blood, fat tissue or bone marrow.
 After the cells have been extracted, they are treated in a lab on site and then reintroduced into the body directly into the damaged tissue areas.
 Stem cells are how your body heals itself after getting a cut or bruise, however, sometimes this healing process can move more slowly than the disease progresses, like in the case of lung disease.
 By targeting many stem cells directly onto the damaged tissue, the body has the opportunity to heal itself more quickly.
 In most cases this results in stopping the progression of the disease or even improved lung function.

-At least 70 percent of Lung Institute patients have reported a better quality of life after undergoing stem cell treatment for pulmonary fibrosis.
 The Lung Institute might be the answer for those seeking treatment for pulmonary fibrosis in Pennsylvania.
 If you or a loved one suffers from a lung disease like COPD, contact one of our patient coordinators today at (800) 729-3065 to see if you qualify.